Skip to content

 In addition, a great VPN for torrenting must provide fast enough speeds to minimize the performance impact and give you the best possible performance.
 Both providers, as said, offer P2P servers that are made specifically for torrenting.

-CyberGhost offers P2P servers in 70+ countries, which I found rather impressive.
-NordVPN, on the other hand, has P2P servers in around 50 countries – also not a bad result.
+CyberGhost offers P2P servers in 70+ countries, which we found rather impressive.
+NordVPN, on the other hand, has P2P servers in over 100 countries – a much better result.
 Performance-wise, despite being slower on average – but not much – CyberGhost went head-to-head with NordVPN.

 Needless to say, both providers will give you an exceptional torrenting experience while keeping you safe and secure due to their encryption and no-logs policies.
-Of course, I tried and tested both providers by downloading a copyright-free torrent from 1337x.to and you can see that I had no issues.
+We tested both providers by downloading a copyright-free torrent from 1337x.to and you can see that we had no issues.

 Take a look at the screenshots below: